Bookmark this site

 Introduction to Piezoelectric Nanopositioning Actuators (Nano-Transducers)

-Piezo Actuators (PZT) are ultra-high-resolution Nano-Transducers for a variety of applications from Nanotechnology to Aerospace and Biotechnology.
+Piezo Actuators (PZT) are ultra-high-resolution Nano-Transducers for a variety of applications from Nanotechnology to Aerospace, Biotechnology and Medical Design.
 PI offers the largest selection Piezo Actuators and Translators (linear actuators) worldwide, for scientific and and industrial applications.
 In addition to the hundreds of standard models, we manufacture custom designs tailored to customers’ requirements.
 PI is highly vertically integrated, controlling each manufacturing step from piezo raw materials to finished systems.

 Piezo-University: Designing with Piezoelectrics